MeLPUF: Memory-in-Logic PUF Structures for Low-Overhead IC Authentication: Implementation and Analysis

-The Randomness evaluation of the experimental results is shown in Table \ref{tab:NISTinit}.
-We obtained the signatures from ten different boards and used these signatures for evaluating the randomness of \melpuf.
-We used the NIST Test Suite for our evaluation and performed the tests shown in Table \ref{tab:NISTinit} on each signature sequence.
+The randomness evaluation of the experimental results are shown in Table \ref{tab:NISTinit}.
+The NIST test suite can give us an estimation of the probability that our PUF response is random, as the test can not confirm true randomness.
+We obtained signatures from ten chips and used these signatures to determine the probability of randomness of \melpuf.
+We use the NIST Test Suite~\cite{bib:nist_randomness} for our assessment and perform seven tests on each sequence.
+We compare the results collected for the four distributions D1, D2, D3, and D4 in order to determine if the placement of PUF elements can have an effect on the randomness of the signature.
+We observed that the placement D4, which consists of widely distributed PUF elements, is the most optimal configuration.